cadapear/Vitraux-Visiteurs/README.md

 [Hypertopic documention](https://github.com/Hypertopic/Protocol/blob/master/README.md)
 This is the protocol we use to fetch data bout stained glasses.

-Look at **/src/config/constants.js** to see the API and endpoints we use and the ressource we fetch in Vitraux Visiteurs.
+Look at **/src/config/constants.js** to see the API and endpoints we use and the ressource we fetch in Vitraux Visiteurs.S

 ## Code structure